-The Charity uses social media to communicate with you and share information about campaigns or events.
-Currently we use Facebook, LinkedIn, Twitter and Instagram.
-We do this through advertising on your social media or through posting messages and information on our own social media pages which you may choose to “like”, “follow” or interact with.
+The Charity uses social media and online platforms to communicate with you and share information about campaigns or events.
+Currently we use platforms such as Facebook, LinkedIn, X (formerly Twitter), Instagram and Google.
+We do this through displaying advertisements on your social media platforms, search engines and their partnered websites when you are browsing the web, as well as posting messages and information on our own social media pages which you may choose to “like”, “follow” or interact with.

-For our supporters who are also Facebook users, we work with Facebook to use tools that Facebook make available to us to advertise to you.
-These tools enable our communications to appear on news feeds, and this is called a “custom audience”.
+We work with these providers to use tools that they make available to us to advertise to you.
+These tools enable our communications to appear on news feeds or through your account and this can be known as, for example, “custom audience” or "customer match".
 We will only do this if you have already consented to us sending you marketing via email and where we believe the marketing communication may be of interest to you.
-Where this is the case, your name and e-mail address will be uploaded in an encrypted format to Facebook.
-Facebook will determine if you have a Facebook account and then place the marketing directly on your news feed.
+Where this is the case, your name and e-mail address will be uploaded in an encrypted format to the relevant platform.
+The platform will then determine if you have an account and, if so, place the marketing so it is visible to you when you are logged in.
 We may also use the same tool in a slightly different way to ensure you don’t receive unnecessary marketing communications.

 We take your privacy and rights seriously but still deem your interest to us important.
 For this reason, we use our legitimate interest to use your information and communicate with you in this way.
-Therefore, we will not ask for your permission to market to you through social media, but you are always free to inform us that you do not want us to contact you in in this way.
+Therefore, we will not ask for your permission to market to you through social media or online platforms where you have already consented to receiving marketing by email, but you are always free to inform us that you do not want us to contact you in in this way.
 Please see the Changing Marketing Preferences section below.